voxelmorph/voxelmorph/README.md

 We encourage users to download and process their own data.
 See [a list of medical imaging datasets here](https://github.com/adalca/medical-datasets).
 Note that you likely do not need to perform all of the preprocessing steps, and indeed VoxelMorph has been used in other work with other data.

-# Creation of Deformable Templates
+# Creation of deformable templates

-To experiment with this method, please use `train_template.py` for unconditional templates and `train_cond_template.py` for conditional templates, which use the same conventions as voxelmorph (please note that these files are less polished than the rest of the voxelmorph library).
+To experiment with this method, please use `train_template.py` for unconditional templates and `train_cond_template.py` for conditional templates, which use the same conventions as VoxelMorph (please note that these files are less polished than the rest of the VoxelMorph library).

 We've also provided an unconditional atlas in `data/generated_uncond_atlas.npz.npy`.